Role of dynamical early dark energy in Hubble tension through warm inflation: Evidence for dynamical dark energy from WI

-where, $G_{l=3}(Q) = 1+4.981Q^{1.946}+0.127Q^{4.336}$ \cite{RD} and $c = \bigg( \frac{135}{64} \frac{\epsilon^{CI}}{\pi^4 V g_*} \bigg)^{\frac{1}{4}}$ \cite{cqg2}.
-Comparing equations (\ref{cif1}-\ref{cif4}) with recent CMB data suggests a valid range $1<Q<8$ for MWI with quadratic inflaton potential \cite{cqg2}. $Q>1$ indicates that the underlying model belongs to a strong dissipation regime.\\ \\ The core idea of a warm inflationary setting is to ensure a smooth transition into the radiation dominated era soon after inflation without the requirement of a separate reheating stage.
+The core idea of a warm inflationary setting is to ensure a smooth transition into the radiation dominated era soon after inflation without the requirement of a separate reheating stage.
 But the continuous dissipation into the thermal bath during inflation may also contribute to the CMB temperature anisotropy, or in other words, any modification in the cosmological inflationary observables like $n_s^{WI}$ and $r^{WI}$ from the thermal bath of WI must reflect on the TT mode angular power spectrum of CMB.
-Using the Code for Anisotropies in the Microwave Background (\texttt{CAMB}) \cite{CAMB}, the theoretical TT mode angular power spectrum of CMB is obtained and studied for MWI in the allowed range of $Q$.
-The results are presented in Fig. \ref{default}.
+Using Eqs.(\ref{cif1}-\ref{cif4}) in the Code for Anisotropies in the Microwave Background (\texttt{CAMB}) \cite{CAMB} with $N=60$, the theoretical TT mode angular power spectrum of CMB is obtained and studied for MWI in the allowed range of $Q$.
+The COBE normalised results are presented in Fig. \ref{default}.